Skip to main content

 Pulled me down every time I try to take off

-But no you wouldn't fly away with me
+But, no, you wouldn't fly away with me

 You carry too much weight for love

 May God help us not to carry too much weight for love, and be undone and choked by the cares and worries of this world.
-Because, personally, it's something that scares me a lot.
-Do have a pleasant day ahead.
+Because, personally, it is something that scares me a lot.

 1. Replies